worldamazing/plan/docs/overview.md

 1. **Home Ownership for All**: Everyone in the GI will own their own home.
 Housing will no longer be a commodity but a universal right, ensuring stability, dignity, and security for all members.
 By removing rent and mortgages, the GI empowers people to thrive in their communities without financial burdens.
 1. **A 2-Day Workweek**: Essential systems are streamlined and automated, minimizing the need for labor and freeing people to explore their passions, build relationships, and enjoy life.
 1. **Extraordinary Base Compensation**: The two-day workweek is compensated not with a salary, but with an unparalleled quality of life.
 Members receive a luxurious home that improves over time based on their contributions, alongside full coverage of education and healthcare (including ambulance and helicopter evacuation), essential utilities, delicious and nutritious food, and annual vacations with flights included.
 A reward-based system also offers additional benefits for those who take on impactful roles, ensuring that every contribution is valued.
-16. **Beyond Base Compensation**: While a salary is no longer necessary to thrive within a GI society, members can choose to take on additional work to grow personal and project funds through a 50/50 profit-sharing model.
+1. **Beyond Base Compensation**: While a salary is no longer necessary to thrive within a GI society, members can choose to take on additional work to grow personal and project funds through a 50/50 profit-sharing model.
 The 50% that returns to the GI is still under your control.
 You’ll use it to fund public infrastructure, help other projects get started, or contribute to core GI operations.
 1. **Retirement from Intensive Labor**: By age 50, members transition out of demanding labor into mentorship or teaching roles, passing on skills, knowledge, and experience to younger generations.
 This shift ensures that work remains fulfilling and empowering while allowing individuals to enjoy a life of balance, purpose, and relaxation in their later years.
 1. **Flexibility and Freedom**: Members have the freedom to relocate, explore passions, and shape their lives without financial or systemic constraints.
 The GI removes traditional barriers, empowering every individual to pursue a life of purpose, creativity, and fulfillment.
 1. **Building Everything and Anything**: The GI is committed to creating all the infrastructure, tools, and systems humanity needs to thrive.
 From advanced housing and transportation to cultural institutions, cutting-edge technologies, and immersive entertainment, the GI will design and build everything necessary to support a flourishing global society.
 1. **Open Market for Projects**: Within the GI, members can freely initiate and participate in projects, leveraging abundant physical and human resources.
 A dynamic market will thrive, where the success of initiatives is measured by their usefulness and sustainability, rather than by short-term profits or arbitrary metrics like meeting quarterly goals.
 1. **Integration of Useful Businesses**: The GI welcomes and integrates businesses of all sizes, from local shops to multinational corporations, as long as they provide value to society.
 By working together, these enterprises can transition into the GI framework, contributing to a cooperative, sustainable economy that benefits all.
 1. **Outdating Governments and Taxation**: The GI framework replaces outdated governmental structures and NGOs with a unified system where essential services are provided through collective efforts and advanced technologies.
-This transformative approach eliminates the inefficiencies and redundancies that traditional governance relies on, rendering taxation for essential services obsolete.
+This transformative approach  the inefficiencies and redundancies that traditional governance relies on, rendering taxation for essential services obsolete.
 Instead of taxes, the GI adopts a model where transparent, community-driven contributions directly fund societal needs, ensuring that resources are used effectively and equitably.
 1. **Outdating Current Economies**: The GI serves as its own market economy, rendering traditional global stock markets and profit-driven systems obsolete.
 By prioritizing sustainability, equity, and collective well-being, the GI fosters an economic model where value is measured not by speculation or short-term profits but by long-term usefulness, sustainability, and human flourishing.
 This approach replaces volatile, extractive economies with a stable, collaborative framework that benefits all members.
 1. **Eliminating Redundancy**: Outdated systems and industries that no longer serve humanity’s collective well-being will naturally phase out.
 These include for-profit services such as rental housing markets, traditional banking, and insurance industries.
 The GI also addresses predatory practices by large corporations that purchase homes en masse, driving up prices and reducing access to affordable housing.
 By providing equitable and universal access to essentials, the GI makes systems that perpetuate inequality, financial stress, or environmental harm irrelevant.
 Instead, resources will be redirected toward truly valuable, community-driven solutions that prioritize well-being over profit.
 1. **Collective Ownership of Essentials**: Essential resources like water, energy, and transportation will no longer be privately owned for profit.
 These utilities will be managed collectively, ensuring sustainable, equitable, and affordable access for all members.
 By removing the profit motive, the GI fosters collaboration and stewardship, protecting vital resources for generations to come.